Skip to main content

 • Action required (in the case of manual pull request approval).

-To start using Bitrise Checks, you need to perform two separate actions:
+To start using the Bitrise app to send status checks, you need to perform two separate actions:

-1. Install Bitrise Checks: Install our GitHub app to your repository.
-This is only necessary for GitHub.com users.
-GitHub Enterprise Server users who already set up the integration can proceed to enable Bitrise Checks.
+1. Install the Bitrise app: This is only necessary for GitHub.com users.
+GitHub Enterprise Server users who already set up the integration can proceed to enable the status checks with the app.

-2. Enable Bitrise Checks: Turn on the feature on the Bitrise website and run a first build to be able to select Bitrise Checks in your branch protection rules.
+2. Enable the Bitrise app: Turn on the feature on the Bitrise website and run a first build to be able to select the Bitrise app in your branch protection rules.

 To use Bitrise Checks as a GitHub.com user, you need to install it as a GitHub app.

-If the Workspace that owns the Bitrise app has the Bitrise GitHub App connected and granted access to the Bitrise app's repository, you don't need to install or enable Bitrise Checks: you can just start using it.
+If the workspace that owns the Bitrise project has the Bitrise GitHub App connected and granted access to the Bitrise project's repository, you can skip the procedure described here and start using GitHub Checks.

 GitHub.com users only

 If you are a GitHub Enterprise Server user, you don't need to do this procedure.
-To enable Bitrise Checks, you need to:
+To enable GitHub Checks, you need to:

 1. Open your project on Bitrise with a user that has the Admin role on the project.